pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 #### `IndexScan`

-In TiSpark, an `IndexScan` requires two scans.
-The first scan is scanning in index data and the second scan is scanning in table data to get the data we need from the results returned in the first scan.
+In TiSpark, an `IndexScan` requires two steps.
+The first step is scanning in index data and the second step is scanning in table data to get the data we need from the results returned in the first scan.

 #### `CoveringIndexScan`